November 13, 2019

 It’s Christmas season, the weather is colder, and all I want is something delicious.
 Honestly, I am not one for thinking ‘you can eat more at Christmas than you can at any other time’ as I believe that you can eat delicious food, all year round, but I do crave Terry’s that bit more at Christmas.

 We all know that I am completely and utterly obsessed, and I genuinely doubt that it will ever change.
-Imagine ducking one of these into a Terry’s Hot Chocolate!
+Imagine dunking one of these into a Terry’s hot chocolate!
 I really should give that a go…

-I swear it always works out like that doesn’t it… you crave something, and it’s the one thing you don’t have.
-However, I did have a rather large stash of Terry’s Chocolate Orange’s in my cupboard as I always stock up on a few more for winter baking, so didn’t see why they wouldn’t work!
+I swear it always works out like that whatever you crave you don’t have in the cupboard.
+BUT, I did have a rather large stash of Terry’s chocolate orange’s in my cupboard as I always stock up on a few more for winter baking, so didn’t see why they wouldn’t work!